Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 Finally after two weeks of researching and testing to get manual camera controls implemented correctly, I finally got the code to a point where it worked.
 I tried capturing a starry night timelapse once again.
 I pointed the device upwards, set the shutter speed to 1 sec and the ISO to 6400, then left it to time lapse for ~2 hours.

 The result was satisfying for a first successful attempt and I was happy to use the video on the website straightaway and post it on YouTube.
-(You will see later that this starry night time lapse video gets popular)!
+You will see later that this starry night time lapse video gets popular.

-#### Some encouragement via positive feedback
+### Some encouragement via positive feedback

 Thankfully, it was now working and more users and positive feedback came as a result of my posts on Reddit which was encouraging.
 Nicely timed it was, as one person suggested that I add manual camera controls!